Can pantoprazole cause swelling

 The exact mechanism by which pantoprazole may cause swelling is not fully understood.
 However, it is thought that pantoprazole may affect the balance of electrolytes in the body, leading to fluid retention and swelling in some individuals.

-See also Pantoprazole sodium ip side effects
+See also Pantoprazole pregnant

 Signs of Swelling What To Do